chriscarrollsmith/network-chat-room/program_flow.md

 Once the window is closed, `show` calls the `network_manager's` `clear_event_handlers` method to remove the event handlers that deal with login and registration results.
 It also calls the `window`'s `destroy` method to close the window.
 If `authed` is `False`, it also calls the `network_manager's` `close_connection` method to clean up the socket and thread.
 If errors occur during these teardown steps, they are collected and raised to the calling context (the `run` method of `Client`), and a tkinter messagebox displays a generic error message.
 Otherwise, we return the value of the `authed` instance variable.

-## Client-side authentication request handling
+## Client-side authentication request origination

 When the user clicks the "Login" or "Register" button in the `LoginWindow`, the `login` or `register` method is called.
 Each method gets the username and password from the `username` and `password` fields, calls the `network_manager` `send` method to pass the request to the server, and displays a success or failure messagebox to the user.